1lastBr3ath/S3Scanner/README.md

 ![demo](./images/S3Scanner-demo.png)

-It immediately creates a directory with the same name as bucket name.
+It immediately creates a directory with the same name as `<bucket-name>`.
 In case it finds something, they're stored in the directory.
 If not, the directory is simply deleted.
-The error log is stored inside `/tmp` with as `<bucket-name>.log`
+The error log is stored inside `/tmp` as `<bucket-name>.log`

 ### References
 https://labs.detectify.com/2017/07/13/a-deep-dive-into-aws-s3-access-controls-taking-full-control-over-your-assets/